rasadeghnasab/validation-power/README.md

 > 3. www.domain.com
 > 4. domain.com

 - **National code**:  check to see the entered value is a valida national code.
  	 1. `<input name='nationalcode|national_code' />`
  	 2. `<input class='nationalcodeValidation|national_codeValidation' />`

 > **Caution**: This validation is just for [Iranian](https://en.wikipedia.org/wiki/Iran) native national code and works with their national code compution formula.

-- **Comma**: This validation allow user to put comma to the input field even it has a number validation. for example if you have a price field and you want user only can enter numbers and those numbers separated by commas, then you must add commaValidation class to input.
+- **Comma**: This validation allow user to put comma to the input field even it has a number validation. for example if you have a price field and you want user only can enter numbers and those numbers separated by commas, then you must add `commaValidation` class to the input.
 	1. `<input class='commaValidation'>`

 > **Note**: numbers separated by **,** on every **3 digits**.

 - **Price/cost**: These validations force a field to just accepts **number** and then separate numbers on every 3 digit.
 		1. `<input name='price|cost'>`
 		2. `<input class='priceValidation|costValidation'>`

-> **Trick <i class='icon-magic'></i>:** You can simulate price/cost validation by using  combination of two validation which are <i>numberValidation</i> & <i>commaValidation</i>
+> **Trick <i class='icon-magic'></i>:** You can simulate price/cost validation by using a combination of two validation which are <i>numberValidation</i> & <i>commaValidation</i>
+> like this:
+> <input type="number" class="commaValidation">

  - **Time**: This validation adds tooltip calendar to input.
 	 1. `<input name='time' />`